istar0me/udacity-introduction-to-python-programming/L5_functions/README.md

 print_fn(str1)
 ```

-What do you think will happen when we run this code?
+What do you think what will happen when we run this code?

 | answer | option                                                                            | reason |
 | ------ | --------------------------------------------------------------------------------- | ------ |